 Fortunately the winds were forecast to be usable most all the way.
 Unfortunately the forecast was full of shit.
 When getting fuel ordered from the village across the channel from Bitung where I was anchored, I was told they were a little short of what I needed... too hard to go across the channel to get it by dinghy and anchorage over there was dangerous if possible at all.
 When I went to pick it up and pay for it I discovered the order was more short than the merchant had let on.
 A little mathematical error?
 Yeah, right... nice try guys.
-But the winds were forecast to be aood....!
+But the winds were forecast to be good....!

-I was baited onward by the forecast promise of a window of westerly winds or I might have tempted bureaucratic wrath by anchoring up for a while to see if things improved.
-As it that wasn't to break... well... vet!
+I was baited onward by the forecast promise

+of a window of westerly winds or I might have tempted bureaucratic wrath by anchoring up for a while to see if things improved.
+As it turned out it wouldn't have made any difference as there was a northerly in that wasn't to break... well... yet!